ALL 2026 HASHIRI SHINCHA HAVE ARRIVED - TRY NOW WITH 10% OFF! CODE:

 Tasting Notes

-The tea’s full-bodied, maritime umami and substantial depth give it a nourishing character, complemented by an elegant bitterness, a striking freshness and strength, and a menthol-fresh note typical of the Sofu cultivar.
-Due to the weather conditions, the 2025 harvest reveals an exceptional sweetness which, with a little imagination, is reminiscent of a string of sugar pearls in its purity and intensity.
-With its bold, maritime character, the Sofu captures the essence of Yakushima’s island terroir like no other, with its millennia-old, moss-covered cedar forests and an impressive arboreal and maritime flora and fauna – making this tea particularly exciting for comparative tastings.
+Full-bodied, maritime umami and substantial depth lend this tea a nourishing character, with an elegant, refined bitterness.
+This is accompanied by a striking freshness, strength, and grass-fresh notes typical of the Sofu cultivar.
+Like the other Shincha, the 2026 harvest displays a pure, intense sweetness due to the weather conditions.
+With its robust maritime character, Sofu represents the island terroir of Yakushima like no other, with its millennia-old, moss-covered cedar forests and impressive maritime flora and fauna – making this tea particularly fascinating for comparative tastings.

 Leaf